Over the years, some of Europe’s brightest young stars have been crowned the Golden Boy.

 Well, tough break Cesc.
 Following Messi is a bit unfortunate, but the Spanish midfielder has made a real go of it.
 Although he turned his back on La Masia to join Arsenal he made a fairytale return to his boyhood club.

 But there was no happy ending there, and he became a vital cog at Chelsea, winning the Premier League twice.
-After failing to impress Maurizio Sarri last season, Fabregas joined Ligue 1 strugglers Monaco in January 2019, where he remains and recently scored in a 3-2 win over Paris Saint-Germain.
+After failing to impress Maurizio Sarri in 2018/19, Fabregas joined Ligue 1 side Monaco in January 2019, where he remains and recently scored in a 3-2 win over Paris Saint-Germain.

 2007: Sergio Aguero